Section 1202 QSBS Exclusion Rules: Capital Gains Exclusion Percentages

 For married individuals filing separate returns:

-- The $10 million limit becomes $5 million per issuer [IRC §1202(b)(3)(A)(i)]
+- The $10 million limit is reduced to $5 million per issuer for pre-applicable date stock [IRC §1202(b)(3)(A)(i)].

-- For post-applicable date stock, the $15 million limit is cut in half [IRC §1202(b)(3)(A)(ii)]
+- For post-applicable date stock, the limit is halved to $7.5 million [IRC §1202(b)(3)(A)(ii)].

 Basis Considerations